vlmutolo/oxzmq/README.md

 Reasons I chose the MPL:

 - It ensures that all changes made to downstream forks can be reintegrated into the project.
-- It isn't viral in the sense that you can license "larger works" under an arbitrary license.
+- It isn't viral—you can license "larger works" under an arbitrary license.
 - I was swayed by the arguments Peter Hintjens made in the [ZeroMQ guide][zmq-guide].

 [virality]: https://www.mozilla.org/en-US/MPL/2.0/FAQ/#virality